Find Your Perfect School

 University of Louisville

 Location: Louisville, Kentucky

 The 121-credit online Bachelor of Arts in Sociology program is the best fit for working professionals who want to earn a sociology degree at their own pace.
 Students assert that their perspectives about society and individuals have changed and broadened during their studies, thanks to the emphasis on social inequality and diversity.

 Students in the undergraduate degree program must complete the 31-credit Cardinal Core Program first.
 There are also 22-credit liberal arts and natural sciences courses, as well as 39-credit core and elective courses in sociology.
 Core courses in the sociology program include sociological theories, research methods, and social statistics.
 Students choose from among several electives in social sciences to complete the 29-credit elective requirement.

 With such a comprehensive curriculum, students gain hard skills in understanding social structures and interactions, as well as soft skills, including interpersonal skills.
 Due to its research-centric curriculum, students will be well-prepared for research-centric jobs in the future, too.

-Transfer applicants to the bachelor’s degree program must have transferable credits, usually from an associate degree, from a regionally accredited institution.
+Transfer applicants to the bachelor’s degree program must have transferable credits, usually from an associate degree, or from a regionally accredited institution.